 Along my journey to understanding I was abused, one book has stood out: Why Does He Do That? by Lundy Bancroft.
 There were many times reading it when I would gasp, cry out, burst into tears as I read something that rung too true.
 One section was the most helpful.
-Bancroft is a counsellor who has worked with abusive men for over a decade and through his experience has distilled the abusive men he has worked with into categories.
+Bancroft is a counsellor who has worked with abusive men for over a decade and through his experience has distilled the abusive men he has worked with into distinct categories.
 Abusers can overlap categories, perhaps aspects of two or three will sum your abuser up almost perfectly.
 For me there was one in particular that caused me to burst into messy tears of relief and anger as I finally found validation that abuse can occur without raised voices, name calling or physical violence.
 Below is Bancroft’s definition.
-I would encourage all men and women who have been abused and anyone interested in abuse to buy the book.
+I would encourage all men and women who have been abused, and anyone interested in abuse, to buy the book.

 THE WATER TORTURER

 The Water Torturer’s style proves that anger doesn’t cause abuse.
 He can assault his partner psychologically without even raising his voice.
 He tends to stay calm in arguments, using his own evenness as a weapon to push her over the edge.
 He often has a superior or contemptuous grin on his face, smug and self-assured.
 He uses a repertoire of aggressive conversational tactics at low volume, including sarcasm, derision—such as openly laughing at her—mimicking her voice, and cruel, cutting remarks.
 Like Mr. Right, he tends to take things she has said and twist them beyond recognition to make her appear absurd, perhaps especially in front of other people.
 He gets to his partner through a slow but steady stream of low-level emotional assaults, and perhaps occasional shoves or other minor acts of violence that don’t generally cause visible injury but may do great psychological harm.
 He is relentless in his quiet derision and meanness.